PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 # Adafruit Gamepad QT

-In the Arduino sketch for the MQTT Publisher device I have added functionality to read the state of the buttons and the joystick.
+In the Arduino sketch for the MQTT Publisher1 device I have added functionality to read the state of the buttons and the joystick.
 The joystick is not used yet.
 The buttons are defined as follows:
 ```
 +----------+-----------------------------------------------+